14 DIY Minnie Mouse Ears Headbands

 A Minnie Mouse headband can be worn by both kids and adults to channel Disney addiction.
-It is a regular headband with paper or fabric Minnie Mouse ears and red or pink polka dotted ribbon glued on top.
+It is a regular headband with paper or fabric Minnie Mouse ears, and red or pink polka-dotted ribbon glued on top.
 You can make a sew or no-sew version of the pretty hair accessory.
 You can even crochet it.
 It looks good on infants and can be made in Halloween and Christmas colors.

-You little princess would love to wear this cute headband with Minnie Mouse bow and ears for Halloween.
+You little princess would love to wear this cute headband with a Minnie Mouse bow and ears for Halloween.
 You can add a unicorn horn between the round ears if you want to add a twist.

 You can design this lovely red headband for your toddler’s first birthday.
 The polka-dotted bow adds to its looks.

 This Minnie Mouse ears elastic headband would look cute on a newborn.
 The red bow is large and attractive.
 It comes with a free template to cut the Minnie Mouse ears.